 SC moots letting HC take charge of Manipur violence cases’ monitoring

-The Supreme Court on Friday suggested shifting the monitoring of the Manipur violence cases currently probed by the CBI to the Manipur high court
+The Supreme Court on Friday suggested shifting the monitoring of the Manipur violence cases currently probed by the CBI to the Manipur high court, observing that time is of essence in such cases and daily monitoring by the top court is not possible

 The Supreme Court on Friday suggested shifting the monitoring of the Manipur violence cases currently probed by the Central Bureau of Investigation (CBI) to the Manipur high court, observing that time is of essence in such cases and daily monitoring by the top court is not possible.